Joe Biden nears final decision on running mate

 Biden said in May that he hoped to name his pick around Aug.
 1 and told reporters this week that he would “have a choice in the first week of August.”
 He notably stopped short of saying when he would announce that choice.

 Running mates are often announced on the eve of a convention.
-As he prepares to make his choice, a committee established to vet possible running mates has provided Biden with briefing materials.
+As Biden prepares to make his choice, a committee established to vet possible running mates has provided him with briefing materials.
 Biden will likely soon begin one-on-one conversations with those under consideration, which could be the most consequential part of the process for a presidential candidate who values personal connections.

 The leading contenders include California Sen. Kamala Harris, California Rep. Karen Bass and Obama national security adviser Susan Rice.
 The deliberations remain fluid, however, and the campaign has reviewed nearly a dozen possible running mates.